End of Life

 Two leaflets are available, one to give you the facts, and the other to help you make a plan long before you will need it.
 ‘Just in Case: The Facts’ clearly and sensitively explains all aspects of the situation, such as the options available and what to expect, how to assess quality of life, insurance and legislation issues, and whether you should be there.
 ‘Just in Case: Owner’s Plan’ provides a clear form which can be completed in advance.
 You can also use this to be certain everyone knows what choices you would make even if you can’t be contacted in an emergency.

-To request copies by post please complete this form.
+To request copies by post please complete the form at the bottom of the page.